Ankitsingh1709/Data_Analyst_Porfolio_projects/Manufacturing Data Analysis (ETL pipeline))/readme.md

   - We calculate the production backlog by subtracting actual production from planned production.
   - This is a critical metric for understanding our production efficiency.

-- **Tableau Visualization**:
+- **Power BI Visualization**:
-  - Using Tableau, we create an interactive visualization that fulfills the Head of Operations' requirements.
+  - Using Power BI, we create an interactive visualization that fulfills the Head of Operations requirements.
   - The visualization displays units manufactured and planned as bars, while the production backlog is shown as a line.
   - Users can select different products for a more tailored view.